Xindi (instrument): Characteristics and range

 The biggest difference between the xindi and the traditional Chinese di is that there are an additional five finger-holes compared to the six found on the di.
-Additionally, it has three more finger-holes than the Xiāo (簫) - an eight-hole flute which, itself, has extra finger-holes compared to the di, for the right little finger and left thumb.
+Additionally, it has three more finger-holes than the - an eight-hole flute which, itself, has extra finger-holes compared to the di, for the right little finger and left thumb.
 The additional finger-holes on the xindi are for the right-hand thumb, the little finger of the left hand, and the left index finger, which has to alternate between two finger-holes.
 The traditional flute exhibits imperfections during modulation due to difficulties in controlling the intonation of the semitone.
 Thus, the purpose of the additional holes is to help correct these imperfections.
 Through its 11-hole design, the xindi can play every semitone in the octave perfectly, and modulation is made easier and smoother due to its ability to be played in different keys.
 The player only needs to use their fingers to move down the holes to change key easily, whereas with the traditional Chinese flute the instrument itself must be changed.